Solomon Passy

-Career and politics
+Career, diplomacy and politics

 The Berlin Wall era

 Solomon Isaac Passy was born on 22 December 1956, in Plovdiv.
 His parents are the philosopher Prof. Isaac Passy and Dr. Lilia Uzunova, an endocrinologist.
 He comes from a family with a strong civic and academic tradition.

-In the 1980s Passy was an activist of various opposition, underground and ecological movements opposing communism, including in defense of the oppressed Turkish minority in Bulgaria; in solidarity with them he assumed the Turkish pseudonym Syuleyman Tehlikeli when publishing mathematical papers and graphics art in the 1980s.
+In the 1980s, Passy was an activist of various opposition, underground and ecological movements opposing communism, including in defense of the oppressed Turkish minority in Bulgaria; in solidarity with them, he assumed the Turkish pseudonym Syuleyman Tehlikeli when publishing mathematical papers and graphics art in the 1980s.

 He attended the Solidarity Trade Union Congress in Gdansk in the fall of 1981.
-In May 1987 Passy was the co-host-organizer of the first public opposition happening in Sofia University.
+In May 1987, Passy was the co-host-organizer of the first public opposition happening in Sofia University.
 After his efforts in communist Bulgaria, in 1990–1991, as MP in the Grand National Assembly, he co-authored the first democratic Constitution of the Republic of Bulgaria and tabled the bill for abolishment of the death penalty in Bulgaria.

 Atlantic and European integration

-In August 1990 Passy, as a Member of Parliament, appealed to the Grand National Assembly and drafted the Parliamentary Bill for the withdrawal from the Warsaw Pact and Bulgaria's accession to NATO.
+In August 1990, Passy, then a Member of Parliament in the Grand National Assembly, publicly advocated Bulgaria’s withdrawal from the Warsaw Pact and future accession to NATO.

-Passy and others founded the ACB, which was succeeded by dozens of other Atlantic NGOs in Central and Eastern Europe (CEE), Asia, and Africa.
-The logo of the Atlantic Club – the NATO compass rose encircled by the 12 EU stars – became the symbol of unity of the Euro-Atlantic area adopted by number of the emerging Atlantic NGOs.

-In November 1990 the ACB founders led by Passy made the first visit of an East European delegation to NATO HQ by invitation of NATO SG Manfred Wörner and the US Permanent Representative to NATO Ambassador William Taft IV, who supported the Bulgarian idea to establish ACB on a Warsaw Pact territory.
-Subsequently, the Bulgarian know-how was replicated in a joint statement by US Secretary of State James Baker and the Foreign Minister of Germany Hans-Dietrich Genscher in May 1991 who advocated the creation of Atlantic councils in other Warsaw Pact countries.